-- If transmit <interface_name>tready is stuck Low following the <interface_name>tvalid input being asserted, the core cannot send data. - If the receive <interface_name>tvalid is stuck Low, the core is not receiving data. - Check that the ACLK inputs are connected and toggling. - Check that the AXI4-Stream waveforms are being followed (Figure). - Check core configuration.
+- If transmit <interface_name>tready is stuck Low following the <interface_name>tvalid input being asserted, the core cannot send data. - If the receive <interface_name>tvalid is stuck Low, the core is not receiving data. - Check that the ACLK inputs are connected and toggling. - Check that the AXI4-Stream waveforms are being followed (see timing diagrams in Chapter 3, Designing with the Core). - Check core configuration.